Platform

 What Is a Good CPCV?

 As you may have guessed, the lower the CPCV, the better.
-Having a high CPCV means you’re spending a lot of money to get your video in front of your target audience, while a low CPCV means your video ad is performing well.
+A high CPCV means you’re spending a lot of money to get your video in front of your target audience, while a low CPCV means your video ad is performing well.
 Most CPCV prices range from $0.10-0.30, with a $0.10 ad being the more desirable end of the spectrum.

 How to Improve CPCV